 EXPOES – Are yet another important feature of the Department with the same objective of finding markets.
 These are organized on bigger scale with comparatively of longer duration.
 The Eight Expoes held in Delhi so far since 1991 have yielded the sales to the tune of over Rs 70.00 Crores.

 TRADE FAIR – Is organized as an annual feature in Pragati Maidan New Delhi.
-The Trade Fair is of International Status and is participated by building a pavilion every year with the capacity to accommodate different departments for display of the art, Horticulture and other produce of the State.
+The Trade Fair is of International Status and is participated by building a pavilion every year with the capacity to accommodate different departments for display of the art, Horticulture and other products.
 Live demonstrations too are held by artisans of various crafts to create better craft awareness among the visitors.
 In the recently concluded Trade Fair sales to the tune of Rs 150.00 lacs were recorded during the 15 days Fair.
-Keeping in view the importance and stature of the event, the State Government has now decided to construct a permanent pavilion in Pragati Maidan, New Delhi during 2008-09.
+Keeping in view the importance and stature of the event, the Government has now decided to construct a permanent pavilion in Pragati Maidan, New Delhi during 2008-09.

 To project on wider scale the unsurpassed appeal of Kashmir Handicrafts, the Directorate has initiated a full Publicity drive since 1979.
 In addition to Seminars and Conferences that were organized and Exhibitions held, the Magazines and Folders in multi colour were also brought out.
 The scheme has the specific purpose to provide right information to the persons interested.